unreal4u/rutverifier/README.md

 <pre>
 composer.phar install
 npm install
+npm install -g grunt-cli
 </pre>

-In order to do the JavaScript testing and validation, execute the following in the root dir:
+In order to do the JavaScript testing and validation, execute the following at the root dir:
 <pre>
-node_modules/.bin/grunt jshint
+grunt
 </pre>

-In order to do the PHP testing, execute the following in the root dir:
+In order to do the PHP testing, execute the following at the root dir:
 <pre>
 vendor/bin/phpunit
 </pre>